py-pdf/fpdf2/docs/Unicode.md

 View the result here:
 [unicode.pdf](https://github.com/py-pdf/fpdf2/raw/master/tutorial/unicode.pdf)

-## Free Font Pack and Copyright Restrictions ##
+## Free Font Pack ##

-For your convenience, this library collected 96 TTF files in an optional ["Free Unicode TrueType Font Pack for FPDF"](https://github.com/reingart/pyfpdf/releases/download/binary/fpdf_unicode_font_pack.zip), with useful fonts commonly distributed with GNU/Linux operating systems (see above for a complete description).
-This pack is included in the Windows installers, or can be downloaded separately (for any operating system).
+For your convenience, the author of the original PyFPDF has collected 96 TTF files in an optional ["Free Unicode TrueType Font Pack for FPDF"](https://github.com/reingart/pyfpdf/releases/download/binary/fpdf_unicode_font_pack.zip), with useful fonts commonly distributed with GNU/Linux operating systems (see above for a complete description).

-You could use any TTF font file as long embedding usage is allowed in the licence.
-If not, a runtime exception will be raised saying: "ERROR - Font file filename.ttf cannot be embedded due to copyright restrictions."

 # Fallback fonts #